whiteblock/genesis-examples/gossipsub/gossip.md

 Creates a pseudo-randomly generated list of peers for gossipnodes to connect to and generate a deterministic network topology

 ### run
-Runs the testnetwork for 12.5 minutes (750 s)
+Runs the testnetwork for 15 minutes

 ## Tests

 ### gossip-load-test
-Runs a gossipsub network and sends messages for 12.5 minutes (750 s)
+Runs a gossipsub network and sends messages for 15 minutes